Best Male Enhancement Pills

 VigRX Plus pricing

-VigRX is available in 1-, 3-, 6-, and 12-month supplies.
-We offer a similar discount code for VigRX as we do for Semenax.
+VigRX is available in one-, three-, and six-month supplies.
 Here’s how it breaks down:

-The cost per month at the highest shipping tier is $89 but drops to $36 with the INNERBODY60 discount code.
-That’s still a bit more expensive than most competitors, and some of those cheaper alternatives have better ingredients or ingredients in larger doses.
+The cost per month at the highest bulk purchasing tier is just under $50.
+That’s a bit more expensive than most competitors, and some of those cheaper alternatives have better ingredients or ingredients in larger doses.

 We’ve got a full review of VigRX Plus, where you can learn more.